-Context Definition of robust/robustness as: Authors System in Robustness is defined as "ability of a system to continue to operate correctly across a wide range of operational conditions and to fail gracefully outside of that range".
-Gribble (2001) general Robustness is defined as "ability of a system to maintain its operational capabilities under different circumstances". de Neufville (2004) Organization A robust organization is able to deal with uncertainties related to autonomous control of logistics processes without compromising the basis of its future operations - i.e. specific functions the organization strives to achieve and on that way to maintain certain identity.
+Context Definition of robust/robustness as: Authors System in general Robustness is defined as "ability of a system to continue to operate correctly across a wide range of operational conditions and to fail gracefully outside of that range".
+Gribble (2001) Robustness is defined as "ability of a system to maintain its operational capabilities under different circumstances". de Neufville (2004) Organization A robust organization is able to deal with uncertainties related to autonomous control of logistics processes without compromising the basis of its future operations - i.e. specific functions the organization strives to achieve and on that way to maintain certain identity.
 Arndt and Müller-Christ (2005) Scheduling A robust schedule is a quality schedule expected to still be acceptable if something unforeseen happens, while a flexible schedule is a quality schedule expected to be easy to change.
 Jensen (2001) Planning Aggregate plan is said to be robust if there exists a feasible dynamic disaggregation policy which means that policy depends on the information available at that period.
 Lasserre and Merce (1990)

-Considering systems in general, according to Gribble (2001), a common goal that designers of complex systems strive for is robustness.
-Main reason for that goal emerged from unpredictable behavior of the system when it is faced with unexpected perturbations in an operating environment (see Table 2).
-In some systems (i.e. computer systems), the effects of small perturbations can result in global change (butterfly effect).
+Table 2.
+Overview - definitions of robustness as a characteristic/property in different contexts small perturbations can result in global change (butterfly effect).
 A similar approach to this issue has de Neufville (2004), who proposes uncertainty management in engineering context using the time scale of response to uncertainty (divided into operational, tactical and strategic decisions) and type of response (to reduce the uncertainty itself, or to enable the system to respond to it better).
 In terms of enhancing the system, one can either strengthen it against a shock (to make it robust), or make it more flexible so that it can adjust to the shock.